kadena-io/chainweb-node/docs/CheckpointerSchema.md

 and the tablename in the format `$MODULE_$TABLE`.
 Thus the KDA coin ledger is stored as `coin_coin-table`, while a namespaced module `somens.foo` with a table `tbl` would be stored as `somens.foo_tbl`.

-Checkpointer Operations
-===

-This is an overview of how these tables are used in the major checkpointer operations.

-## Restore/Rewind

-Restore positions the checkpointer to be able to accept a new block at a particular height.
-If this height is not exactly 1 higher than the highest block stored in the `BlockHistory` table, then a rewind occurs to delete any data after the rewind point.

-If no rewind occurs, there are no modifications to the database state for restore.

-The `TxId` counter is reset to the ending `TxId` for rewind height - 1 from `BlockHistory`.

-Rewind invokes the following db operations:

- - Get ending `TxId` for rewind height - 1 from `BlockHistory`.
- - Delete all rows from versioned system tables higher than ending tx id.
- - Drop all tables in `VersionedTableCreation` at rewind height or higher.
- - Delete all rows higher than ending tx id from versioned user tables in `VersionedTableMutation` at rewind height or higher.
- - Delete all rows from `VersionedTableCreation`, `VersionedTableMutation`, `BlockHistory`, `TransactionIndex` at rewind height or higher.

-## Save

-Save reads the `TxId` counter and inserts a new row into `BlockHistory` with the current block height, block hash and `TxId` counter value.

-## Transaction execution

-During transaction execution the following db operations occur:

- - Table creation inserts a row in `VersionedTableCreation` at the current block height.
- - Writes to a table row inserts a row in `VersionedTableMutation` at the current block height.
- - All writes record the txid at which they occurred.
- - Transaction completion during block validation results in the transaction hash being recorded at the current block height in `TransactionIndex`.